-Was sitting for quite some time in Japan – we cleaned the points; fed fuel off a fuel bottle and it fires right up!
+Sitting for quite some time in Japan – we cleaned the points; fed fuel off a fuel bottle and it fires right up!
 We’ve run for a few minutes and sounds good and idles well.
 Clutch bled and have a good pedal.
-Car now needs: radiator hoses; bleed the brakes and clean out the fuel-tank….
-But it’s close to driving under its own power!
+Needs cooling hoses and fuel tank to be cleaned and reinstalled.

 From Wikipedia – Launched in 1971, the 4M 2600 engine was introduced with this generation, as was the luxurious Super Saloon trim level, followed by the Super Deluxe and Deluxe.
 The 2.0 liter M engine was also available in certain markets.